-Reporting to the Vice President for Business and Finance, the Associate Vice President for Facilities is an integral member of the Business and Finance leadership team and is responsible for the planning, design, construction, engineering, maintenance and operation of campus buildings, grounds, utility systems and supporting infrastructure.
-The Associate Vice President for Facilities oversees an office that provides master planning, design and construction management support, sustainability expertise, co-generation power plant, innovative partnering expertise, and other facility operation expertise to WMU.
-This position is instrumental in leading the planning and development of new facilities and future development of campus environments, while maintaining a strong link between those that design and build physical assets and those that operate and maintain the assets.
+Reporting to the Vice President for Business and Finance, the Associate Vice President for Facilities is an integral member of the Business and Finance leadership team and is responsible for the planning, design, construction, engineering, maintenance, and operation of campus buildings, grounds, utility systems and supporting infrastructure.
+The Associate Vice President for Facilities oversees an office that provides master planning, design, construction management support, sustainability expertise, co-generation power plant, innovative partnering expertise, and other facility operation expertise to Western Michican University (WMU).
+This position is instrumental in leading the planning and development of new facilities and future development of campus environments while maintaining a strong link between those that design and build physical assets and those that operate and maintain the assets.

 For more details about this opportunity, please view the position profile by clicking on the cover image to the right.

 Specific duties may include but are not limited to the following:

 - Seek out, evaluate, and implement appropriate new approaches to facilities

 - Maintain all buildings, grounds, and facilities and continue to proactively manage deferred maintenance

 - Continue to build and maintain redundancy in critical systems such as energy management and large campus distribution systems for steam, chilled water, and electric